The Aylmer Library's Future

 1. Space & services: The County’s analysis shows the current Old Town Hall location has limited space (collection space, dedicated program/meeting space, staff areas, washrooms, parking).
 A larger footprint is needed to meet service guidelines.

-2. Planning need & timelines: County established the 10,000 sq-ft target; lease terms for branches run to the end of 2027, with the County noting an earliest occupancy goal of Jan 1, 2028 if the EECC option proceeds.
+2. Planning need & timelines: Elgin County established the 10,000 sq-ft target; lease terms for branches run to the end of 2027, with the County noting an earliest occupancy goal of January 1, 2028 if the EECC option proceeds.

 3. Community input continues to be gathered.
 In May 2025, the County hosted an open house (56 attendees) and survey (224 responses), with mixed views on relocation versus remaining downtown.